-Here you can find an overview of the planned contents of the lecture in the summer semester 2022.
-Lecture slides of the introductory lecture 2022
+Here you can find an overview of the contents of the lecture in the summer semester 2023.
+Lecture slides of the introductory lecture 2023

 The lecture is held in German.